cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.3.1-release-notes.md

 There was an edge case, which could have resulted in a deadlock, freezing the client, when a new block was processed and RPC queries were executed at the same time.
 This expressed itself as seemingly random halts of the program, especially in an environment with many frequent RPC queries.

-This, and the former improvements, make synchronizing a new Omni Core node, as well as maintaining one, much more frictionless.
+This, and the former improvements, make synchronizing a new ZURBank node, as well as maintaining one, much more frictionless.

 Update checkpoints up to block 520000
 -------------------------------------